iku50/raft-kv/README.md

 A distributed kv storage system use raft and bitcask.

-~~This project is under rapid development and aims to provide a reference implementation for a distributed key-value storage system.
-Please note that the API and project structure are subject to significant changes as development progresses.
-This project is intended for reference purposes only.~~

-The implementation of Raft partially refer to [ToniXWD's impl](https://github.com/ToniXWD/MIT6.5840)

 ## Key Features

 * **Raft**: The project utilizes the Raft consensus algorithm to ensure distributed consistency across nodes.
 Raft is known for its simplicity and reliability in achieving consensus in a distributed system.